 \section{Conclusion}

 In this paper, we introduce OpenAD, the first open-world autonomous driving benchmark for 3D object detection.
-OpenAD is built on a corner case discovery and annotation pipeline that integrates with a multimodal large language model.
+OpenAD is built upon a corner case discovery and annotation pipeline that is integrated with a multimodal large language model.
 The pipeline aligns five autonomous driving perception datasets in format and annotates corner case objects for 2000 scenarios.
-In addition, we devise evaluation methodologies and analyze the strengths and weaknesses of existing open-world perception models and autonomous driving specialized models.
-Moreover, addressing the challenge of training 3D open-world models, we proposed a baseline method for 3D open-world perception by combining 2D open-world models.
-Furthermore, we introduce a fusion baseline approach to leverage the advantages of open-world models and specialized models.
+In addition, we devise evaluation methodologies and analyze the strengths and weaknesses of existing open-world perception models and specialized autonomous driving perception models.
+Moreover, to address the challenge of training 3D open-world models, we propose a novel framework for 3D open-world perception, which is lightweight and easy to train.
+Furthermore, we introduce a fusion baseline approach to take advantage of open-world and specialized models.

 Through evaluations conducted on OpenAD, we have observed that existing open-world models are still inferior to specialized models within the in-domain context, yet they exhibit stronger domain generalization and open-vocabulary abilities.
 It is worth noting that the improvement of certain models on in-domain benchmarks comes at the expense of their open-world capabilities, while this is not the case for other models.
 This distinction cannot be revealed solely by testing on in-domain benchmarks.